Planning an adult trip to Animal Kingdom? We’ve got you covered!

 Satu’li Canteen is a beloved new favorite that was introduced to Animal Kingdom with the opening of Pandora.
 It’s got a great quick service atmosphere with lots of inspiration from the Avatar movie.
 You’ll find it at the back of the Pandora section of the park and mobile order is available here.

 We really like the bowl options available at the Satu’li Canteen.
-Adults will enjoy the host of exotic flavors that the canteen mixes in the bowls, like our favorite combo of Grilled Chicken with Potato Hash, veggie slaw, boba balls and Creamy Herb Dressing.
+Adults will enjoy the host of exotic flavors of their signature bowls, like our favorite combo of Grilled Chicken with Potato Hash, veggie slaw, boba balls and Creamy Herb Dressing.

-We like to pair our delicious bowls with the adult beverages like the Hawkes Grog Ale, a green brew with peach and apricot flavors, Banshee Pinot Noir, or the Dreamwalker Sangria and catch a seat out on the patio if the weather is nice.
+We like to pair our delicious bowls with the adult beverages like the Hawkes Grog Ale, a green brew with peach and apricot flavors, Banshee Pinot Noir, or the Dreamwalker Sangria.

 Satu’li is also a pretty good value, making it a good pick if you’re doing Disney World on a budget.